olehrush/olehrush/README.md

 - 👋 Hi, I’m @olehrush
-- 👀 I’m interested in impoving the quality of software as growing QA  Engineer from Ukraine.
+- 👀 I’m QA  Engineer from Ukraine working in Munich.
-- 🌱 I’m currently learning how to make my work on a daily basis even better.
+- 🌱 I’m currently learning Automation on C#.
 - 💞️ I’m looking to collaborate with companies that share same values and where people are the highest priority.
 Russian supporters are not welcomed!